1si22ad012/community-mapping/README.md

 Potential for integration of health statistics or anecdotal data (e.g., asthma reports).

 🛠️ Tools and Technologies
-From inference (and likely the content of the PPT/PDF):

-GIS Mapping: Likely using Leaflet.js, Mapbox, or ArcGIS tools.
+GIS Mapping: Likely using ArcGIS tools.

 Frontend: HTML, CSS, JavaScript for the dashboard UI.